These course descriptions begin Fall 2016.

 Prerequisite(s): Graduate status

 Provides the opportunity to explore unique and particular issues in Buddhist chaplaincy.
-Special attention is given to an overview of scriptures across Buddhist traditions that have informed ministry, spiritual care and counseling techniques as well as the chaplain’s personal spiritual practice.
+Special attention is given to an overview of scriptures across Buddhist traditions that have informed ministry, spiritual care and counseling techniques, and the chaplain’s personal spiritual practice.

 Spiritual Care & Counseling (4 units)